carltheperson/advanced-js-objects/chapters/chapter-8.md

 ![A class and function side-by-side](../images/class-func.png)

 >⚠️ A class definition doesn’t actually produce a traditional function definition like shown above.
-Both definitions create their own internal function Object.
+Both definitions create their own internal function object.
 However, it’s safe to assume, for now, that they produce an identical function object.
 Meaning, you can use the above figure as a helpful mental model.
 >

 >💡 It’s not required to define a `constructor` method.
 If you don’t, it’s the equivalent of defining an empty one (`constructor(){}`).